-As human rights due diligence (HRDD) becomes more embedded in regulation, investor expectations and business practice, companies face growing pressure to demonstrate not only compliance, but real outcomes for workers and communities across their supply chains.
+As human rights due diligence (HRDD) becomes increasingly embedded in regulation, investor expectations and business practice, companies are investing significant time and resources in monitoring, auditing, reporting and managing human rights risks across their supply chains.

 Session Learnings: